NortonCampbel1/NortonCampbel1/README.md

-DNI: proshippers, lustful people.
+DNI: proshippers, flirty people, lustful people.

-I dont really interact cause i am highly introverted and enjoy the silence, also sometimes grumpy and arrogant.
+I dont really interact cos i am highly introverted and enjoy the silence, also sometimes grumpy and arrogant.

 I have a thing i enjoy and its probably nortmike, or i guess just talking about them.